OVagamundo/Flashcard-Heroes/Code/AllProjectFiles.md

 # Atomic mutation API
 # ------------------------------------------------------------------

+# Trinkets: routing and exclusivity
+# TODO: When trinkets are introduced, route TRINKET-category instances to a dedicated
+#  'player_trinkets' container and keep an 'active_trinkets' list synchronized for
+#  AbilityResolver lookups.
+Do NOT enforce exclusivity here; player-only trinkets are
+#  valid on the player side.
+Enforce duplicate prevention and max slots at this layer.
 func add_instance(instance: GachaBallInstance, container_name: StringName, index: int = -1) -> bool:
 	# Adds an instance to the given container/index atomically.
 	if not is_instance_valid(instance):